juergenweb/FrontendLoginRegister/README.md

 - Customize the texts of the emails send by this modules
 - Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights)
 - Support for SeoMaestro if installed
+- Lock accounts via code inside the database if someone tries to log in with same username or email and different password variations

 ## Installation
 Download the module, rename the module folder from FrontendLoginRegister-main to FrontendLoginRegister and add it inside the